Norwegian Jade: History

 The ship underwent a three-week dry dock in March 2017, replacing the Hawaiian theme with a 'contemporary style'.
 The ship also received two brand new restaurants and two new bars and lounges, updated design and décor in many public spaces, and a refurbishment of all staterooms with new carpets, furniture, flat screen TVs, new larger headboards with USB charging outlets.

 On 6 April 2018, American rock band Paramore embarked on a special four-day voyage entitled "Parahoy!".
 The event saw fans embark on the Norwegian Jade on a return trip from Miami to Nassau, Bahamas.
 The event featured three concerts and numerous activities.
 Support acts Local Natives, Judah & The Lion, mewithoutYou, Now, Now, Halfnoise, and comedians Jordan Rock, and Ryan O'Flanagan also joined the voyage.

 On 27 October 2018, professional wrestler and musician Chris Jericho hosted the first-ever Chris Jericho's Rock 'N' Wrestling Rager at Sea, a 4-day professional wrestling and rock music-themed cruise.

 On 19 November 2018, Norwegian Jade experienced mechanical problems during a 10-day Southern Caribbean cruise out of Miami.
 While in San Juan, Puerto Rico, NCL decided to cancel the rest of the cruise, offering full refunds and credit for a future cruise on NCL.
 The ship underwent repairs in Miami.

 On 11 September 2019, Norwegian Jade experienced mechanical issues during an 11-day Mediterranean cruise out of Rome, Italy.
 The malfunctions prevented the ship from reaching the port of Livorno and caused the cruise to end one day early.
 Guests were given $100 (per stateroom) credit for shipboard services and full refunds for any NCL-booked excursions in Livorno as compensation for the trouble.

-Itineraries

-Norwegian Jade is scheduled to spend winter 2019/2020 in Southeast Asia departing from Singapore and Hong Kong.